junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 **Still Second 6:**

 The shattered demon tablet is three feet away from where Donatello stands.
-He was behind Metatron a moment ago, flinching as the flames and blades flying, thinking, maybe he's not really needed here anymore, maybe he can go back to the far end of the room.
+He was behind Metatron a moment ago, flinching as the flames and blades flying, thinking, maybe he's not really needed here anymore, maybe he can go back to the far end of the room, getting out of their way, let the others fight.
+He's no fighting material, after all.

-And then the demon tablet shatters, the pieces scattered around.
-The pieces aren't too bad.
-But he's the only person in the world who can fix it.
+And then the demon tablet breaks, the stone pieces scattered around.
+The cracking isn't too bad.
+But he is the only person in the world who can fix it.

 Donatello isn't usually physical, or what people would describe as nimble, but now, even he knows, every second counts.
 He drops down beside the broken tablets, piecing them together.
-He feels like a kid playing toys in the middle of a warzone, bombs and guns loud and crazy, flying around him and over his head, but he can only see the puzzle before his eyes.
+He feels like a kid playing toys in the middle of a warzone, bombs and guns loud and crazy, missiles flying around him and over his head, but he can only see the puzzle before his eyes.
 He knows, fixing this tablet, finishing this puzzle game, this is his way of saving the world.
+This is his way of helping this war.

-His hands put the tablet pieces together, one at a time, making it complete again.
+His hands pick two pieces up and hold them close.
+A thin golden line of light brightens up and the two pieces become one.
+He picks another fragment up, and another.
+Piece by piece, one at a time, he's making it whole again.

 **Second 7:**

 Sam is exhausted.
-The exhaustion sweeps over him like tornados sweeping across the lands, pulling away lives on its way.
+The exhaustion sweeps over him like tornados sweeping across the lands, pulling trees up by the roots, rolling up houses and humans, pulling away lives on its way.
 And as it seems, this metaphor is perhaps frighteningly, uncharacteristically accurate, with the lands being his body, and the lives being his cell.

 Sam doesn't know what or why it's happening at this precise moment, but it feels, his entire body starts shutting down.
-The tightness in his chest comes the first, and instantly turns into acutely sharp pain, pressing on his heart.
+The tightness in his chest comes the first, and instantly turns into acute, sharp pain, pressing on his heart.
 His heart palpitates, his lungs constricts and expands out of order, his stomach wrenches, his lower stomach twists and turns, and his head starts spinning.
 The world before his eyes turns dark, all the sound turns into high-pitched shrieks, the only smell he can taste is the rusty metal taste of blood.

 "Dean?"
 Sam tries to speak, but even his vocal system stops working.
 His throat is gruff and dry, he forgets how to move his tongue or lips.
 He can't hear himself, he can't speak.

 The next thing he knows, is the rising of the ground, touching the side of his body.
-The ground is wet, and everything smells of blood.
+The ground is wet, and everything smells like death.
+And then it's all dark.

 **Still Second 7:**